Community Privacy Residency (2026)

 The Community Privacy Residency convenes experienced practitioners across research, participatory design, community organizing, policy, engineering, cryptography, privacy, security, journalism, activism, and more.

-The residency is intentionally designed to encourage cross-domain collaboration and learning among experts in their field, develop high-quality open-source outputs, and foster a long-term community that continues beyond the residency.
+The program is intentionally designed to foster cross-domain collaboration and learning among experts in their field, produce high-quality open-source work, and foster a long-term community that continues beyond the residency.

 Residents will: